 # entrypoint.sh

-chown -R ${PUID}:${PGID} /app/src
+chown -R "${PUID}:${PGID}" /app/src

 if [ ! -f /app/.seed_complete ]; then

-echo "Running initial seed & cache warmup..."
+echo "Running initial seed and cache warmup..."

 npm run db:migrate